Weimax Wines & Spirits

 "Oh, Cabernet died," replied Monsieur Margan.
 "Now I have Merlot!"

 We heard a report that a wealthy American family sent an emissary to the estate with a blank check and asked Jean Pierre to "fill in the amount and then leave."
-He told them "Non, merci."
+He told the Rockefellers (allegedly) "Non, merci."

-While we appreciate his sense of humor, we really enjoy his terrific red wine.
+While we appreciate his sense of humor, we appreciate his wines even more.

 Canorgue was the location of the Russell Crowe film "A Good Year."
 Given the critic's reviews of this movie, we can say at least the wine always garners greater accolades.
 (We saw the film and thought it was delightful.
 No, it's not a classic, but it was entertaining and a lovely story.)